turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

   social pole across local conceptual reconstruction, public symbolic resources, collar classification, and field renewal; keep the semantic-access channel proposed and the collar computationally primitive.
+- **Pole--mode--programme collapse:** the Durkheimian social pole, We-mode, one Culture Program, collective agency, and person-consuming direction are treated as synonyms.
+A person can enter either mode under different programmes and moral directions without an operative multi-mind-self; classify each layer.
+- **Representation--encounter collapse:** detailed knowledge of a human being is treated as proof that the person is present as You.
+Test whether the person's testimony, refusal, suffering, or standing can change classification, permission, operation, or jurisdiction.
+- **Mode moralization:** I-mode or EDA is treated as naturally good and We-mode or DCL as naturally evil.
+Each can carry care, discipline, cruelty, error, or correction; locate moral direction, answerability, and jurisdiction separately.
+- **Bot and Babel inflation:** a closure-bound reply is turned into a permanent person type, or one failed exchange is called full Babelization.
+Keep bot-mode interactional and temporary; distinguish localized semantic decoupling and anticipatory Babelization from intergroup threshold failure below the anti-Babel floor.
+- **Sacrifice-as-proof collapse:** costly commitment is treated either as proof of truth or as proof of capture.
+Require the audience-facing authority-renewal loop for sacrificial proof and retain courage, love, protection, coercion, desperation, status signalling, and strategy as rivals.
+- **Epistemic-cloud collapse:** the distributed epistemic milieu is identified with the distributed bigOther, a collective brain, or an additional processor;
+  or hot and cold modes of collective formation are turned into separate mental systems.
+Keep rider/main-CPU epistemic operations distinct from local-bigOther classification while tracing their loose coupling through semantic access and affectively animated ethos.
+- **Collective impersonality as objectivity:** removing private interest or applying a shared method—or the long persistence of a collective representation—is treated as proof that the resulting judgment fits the world.
+Removing the me can reveal the we without yet revealing the world, and Rousseauian cancellation cannot remove a premise common to all participants;
+  require operations, resistant consequences, affected-person standing, and correction paths able to revise the shared frame itself.
+Treat delayed, buffered, misattributed, and displaced costs as rival explanations of apparent success or persistence.
+Do not infer *Bewährung* from age or survival: require materially varied exposure, preserved adverse signals, rival comparison, and a real possibility of revision, rollback, or abandonment.
+Even then, correction-tested robustness remains defeasible evidence rather than final truth or moral legitimacy.
+- **Scientific ethos as evidence:** honour, shame, sincerity, professional identity, or commitment to correction is treated as proof of a result.
+  Scientific ethos can motivate reality-answerable conduct, but neither affect nor institutional standing determines truth; apply the same test to ethos that protects an approved answer.
 - **Database literalization:** vocabulary is treated as the whole memory index, inaccessible material as deleted, affect as a complete unspoken argument, the collar as a query planner or index editor, or childhood amnesia as one discarded-